Wars of the Roses: Deposition by Henry Bolingbroke (1399)

-When John of Gaunt died in 1399, Richard confiscated the lands and titles of Gaunt's son Henry Bolingbroke whom he had exiled to France in 1398.
+When John of Gaunt died in 1399, Richard confiscated the lands and titles of Gaunt's son Henry Bolingbroke, whom he had exiled to France in 1398.
 In May 1399, Richard left England for a military expedition in Ireland, giving Bolingbroke the opportunity to return to England.
 Henry invaded England in June 1399 with a small force that quickly grew in numbers, meeting little resistance.
 With the support of much of the disaffected nobility, Bolingbroke deposed Richard and was crowned as Henry IV, the first Lancastrian monarch.
 Richard is thought to have been starved to death in captivity, although questions remain regarding his final fate.

 Richard's posthumous reputation has been shaped to a large extent by William Shakespeare, whose play Richard II portrayed Richard's misrule and his deposition as responsible for the Wars of the Roses.
 Modern historians do not accept this interpretation, while not exonerating Richard from responsibility for his own deposition.
 While probably not insane, as many historians of the 19th and 20th centuries believed, he may have had a personality disorder, particularly manifesting itself towards the end of his reign.
-Most authorities agree that his policies were not unrealistic or even entirely unprecedented, but that the way in which he carried them out was unacceptable to the political establishment, leading to his downfall.
+Most authorities agree that Richard's policies were not unrealistic or even entirely unprecedented, but that the way in which he carried them out was unacceptable to the political establishment, leading to his downfall.